Dharmik1905/plsql-window-functions-ushindi-Victoire/README.md

 - `screenshots/` — 20+ screenshots of queries and results in pgAdmin 4/Vs code.
 - `analysis/analysis.md` — descriptive, diagnostic, prescriptive insights.
 - `references.md` — sources and academic integrity statement.
-- `License.txt` We use MIt License.
+- `License.txt` We use MIt License For our Project for it security.
 - `README.md` (this file).

 ---